Pulsar Sparking: What if mountains on the surface?: The revival of two pulsars

 \section{The revival of two pulsars}

 Differences in mountain height and steepness, as well as the location of the mountain in the polar cap region, can all contribute to a different potential drop across the gap.
 It is necessary to take into account the complex configuration of the electromagnetic field within the inner gap to determine the influence of the mountain location measured by the polar angle $\Theta$.
-The scale invariance of the electromagnetic equations leads to the enhancement of the parallel electric field being insensitive to the mountain height.
-Therefore, it is the shape (curvature) of the mountain, quantified by $\eta=b/a$, that plays the most important role in amplifying the nearby electric field.
-Therefore, we mainly consider the relation between the potential drop $\Delta V$ required to form a spark and the mountain steepness $\eta $.

-The PSR J0250+5854, discovered by LOFAR(LOTAAS) in 2017 (\citealt{Tan+etal+2018}), with a rotation period of $23.5\:\mr{s}$, is one of the longest period pulsars ever discovered.
+PSR J0250+5854 was discovered by LOFAR (LOTAAS) in 2017 (\citealt{Tan+etal+2018}), with a rotation period of $23.5\:\mr{s}$.
 The surface magnetic field is referred to $2.56\times 10^{13}\:\mr{G}$ and the rotation energy loss rate is $8.2\times 10^{28}\:\mr{erg/s}$.
-Considering a uniformly magnetized sphere, using Equation~\eqref{eq:Vmax}, then the maximum potential difference it can provide through magnetic unipolar induction is $ V_\text{max}= 3.04 \times 10^{11}\:\mr{V}$.
+Considering a uniformly magnetized sphere and using Equation~\eqref{eq:Vmax}, then the maximum potential difference it can provide through magnetic unipolar induction is $ V_\text{max}= 3.04 \times 10^{11}\:\mr{V}$.
 If the stellar surface is assumed to be strictly flat, the potential drop required to cause a sparking discharge can be estimated as $\Delta V_0 = 8.99 \times 10^{11} \:\mr{V}$, which exceeds the maximum possible potential difference and therefore a spark cannot be formed.
-However, $\Delta V$ will decrease in the presence of a hill in the polar region, as shown in Figure~\ref{fig:star1}.
-When $\eta$ exceeds 2.1 making $\Delta V$ smaller than $ V_\text{max} $, sparks can take place, which explains the presence of radio emission.
+However, $\Delta V$ decreases in the presence of a hill in the polar region, as shown in Figure~\ref{fig:star1}.
+When $\eta$ exceeds 2.1 making $\Delta V$ smaller than $ V_\text{max} $, sparks can happen, which explains the presence of radio emission.